• Menu

 Look for reputable companies with a third-party label like NSF or USP.
 It might make sense to call the company or check their website to make sure that they keep heavy metals (like cadmium) and other contaminants out of their products.

 My favorite Collagen Peptides powder is from NatiureWise.
-NatureWise is offering 25% off their Collagen Peptides with code ‘EXCLUSIVE’
+And for a limited time, NatureWise is offering 25% off their Collagen Peptides with code ‘COLLAGEN25’

 My own collagen story